 Plants should be examined very carefully before purchase to detect notching of the leaves.
 Plants showing signs of adult feeding should not be purchased because larvae may be in the soil of the root ball.
 Many infestations of black vine weevil are the result of purchasing infested plants.
 If controls are needed, they are best directed at the adults to kill them before they lay eggs.
 Larvae are usually found deep in the root ball and cannot be reached well with an insecticide to provide good control.

 Susan Mulgrew, University of Massachusetts, Amherst, has developed a method of monitoring black vine weevil adults using burlap traps.
-A piece of burlap, approximately four feet by three feet, is bunched lengthwise to create folds and then is wrapped around the base of a host plant.
+In early May a piece of burlap, approximately four feet by three feet, is bunched lengthwise to create folds and then is wrapped around the base of a host plant.
 The adult weevil will crawl into the folds of the cloth to hide during the day.
 The traps can be inspected by gently removing the burlap and examining it for weevils.

 Despite good cultural practices, pests and diseases at times may appear.
 Chemical control should be used only after all other methods have failed.

 For pesticide information please call UConn Home and Garden Education Center weekdays, in Connecticut call toll free 877-486-6271.
 Out of state call 860-486-6271.

 Revised by UConn Home and Garden Education Center 2016.